 Media, Culture & Identities offers ways to ask questions relevant to our everyday encounters with differences and similarities, power and oppression, values and desires, pain and pleasure.
 Media, Culture & Identities analyzes images, artifacts, narratives, place, and identities (including genders, sexualities, race, abilities, nationalities, and other social received markers), and their construction of social life.
 Its interdisciplinary approach offers methodologies with which to study culture defined in the broadest possible sense, from high art (museums, symphonies, theatre), to sports and leisure activities, to the practices of everyday life—all understood within a variety of social, historical, and geographic contexts.

-Students may choose to focus their certificate through one of three strands
+Students will focus their certificate through one of three strands